 Overview InformationSweet orange is a fruit.
 The peel and juice are used to make medicine.

 Sweet orange is most commonly used for high cholesterol, high blood pressure, and stroke prevention.
+Some people use it in aromatherapy to help with anxiety, depression, and sleep.

 How does it work?Sweet orange contains large amounts of vitamin C. Some researchers believe sweet orange might help asthma because of the antioxidant activity of vitamin C.